 We own a 66 percent interest in Cardinal, a subsidiary that provides gathering services for the Utica Shale region and is a VIE due to certain risks shared with customers.
 We are the primary beneficiary because we have the power to direct the activities that most significantly impact Cardinal's economic performance.
-In accordance with the contract, future expansion activity is required to be funded with capital contributions from us and the other equity partner on a proportional basis.
+Future expansion activity is expected to be funded with capital contributions from us and the other equity partner.